PUT-PTM/NokiaInvaders/README.md

 # How to run

-Upload the compiled project on the STM32F4DISCOVERY board.
+Upload the compiled project onto the STM32F4DISCOVERY board.
 A connected Nokia display is required to run it.

 # How to compile